AUnicyclingProgrammer/Automatic-Climate-Control/README.md

-Repository for a minimially invasive system that can control the climate control system in vehicles that have knobs but no automatic climate control.
+Repository for a minimially invasive system that can control the climate control system in vehicles with conventional climate control systems.

+The goal is to design a generic system centered around the Raspberry Pi Zero 2 W that will use machine learning to automate the climate control system in a vehicle.
+Rather than replacing the existing climate control system, the system works in tandem with the pre-existing control system by using an array of actuators to manipulate the original control system.
+Not only will this simplify the installation process, but it will also allow users to easily remove the system if they need to sell or replace their car.

+The first version of the system is being designed for a 2004 Mini Cooper.
+Once operational, future versions can theoretically be installed in any vehicle.
+This will require modifying the mounting and interfacing hardware, but should require minimal software modifications as all manual climate control systems operate in more-or-less the same way.
+(Most of the software modifications will probably be related commanding the new actuation hardware).